 Then stop, put the stick away while she’s eating, and go do something else.
 You don’t want to tire her out.
 Come back to it later (a few hours later or even the next day…) If she likes to play fetch, now is a good time to do it.

 You’re juggling a lot of things here.
 Reward yourself for doing such a good job and being so patient with your dog.
 Go take a nap, call a friend, or do something else that makes you happy.

 - Raise your criteria.

 This time, you can start to make it harder to get food.
-Now she has to touch the stick somewhere with her muzzle (not her paws!) to get the treats.
+When she starts to offer behavior that meets criteria without hesitation, change your criteria.
+For example, now she has to touch the stick somewhere with her muzzle (not her paws!) to get the treats.
 Click every time that she touches it with her muzzle.
 Stop before she gets tired.
 If she looks eager to go, really eager, move on to the next step.

 - Raise your criteria again.
 This time, she has to touch the stick even when it’s moved to different positions (after she’s warmed up).
 Any time she touches the stick in these new positions, give her a reward.
 If she’s tired, or looks like she’ll tire soon, stop.
 Otherwise, go on.
 Keep in mind we still aren’t calling this behavior anything.
 The stick itself is the cue.

 - Raise your criteria again, and again, and again.
 In your next session, she has to touch the target stick close to the end — after she’s warmed up.
 The next time, she has to touch the end.
 Then you may want her to touch and hold her nose there.
 Reward only the long holds (half a second at first, then one second…) You want to make it harder each time, but not impossible.
 Set her up for success.
 If she tries more than twice with no reward, then you have probably made it too hard.
 Find a step in between what she used to get rewarded for and what you want her to do.